Back to school, back to church.

 1) Assess your facility

 Have a friend that attends elsewhere or fellow pastor visit your church–ideally on a Sunday, but even on a weekday can be beneficial.
 Ask them to be brutally honest.
 What’s the first impression of the parking lot?
 What does the church smell like when you walk in the door (trust me, you’ve gone nose blind to it)?
 What major blemishes exist in the building, like carpet stains or warped ceiling tiles?
-Ideally, you should bring in an expert to do a First Impression Evaluation for you.
+Ideally, you should bring in an experienced Guide to assess your facility.
 However, any outside input you can get would give you some clarity on how to spend just a few dollars to make a significantly better impression.
-Very often the improvements are incredibly inexpensive.
+Very often the improvements are surprisingly inexpensive.

 2) Identify first-time guests